30DaysOf/pydata-for-jsdevs/README.md

 # PyData For JS Devs

 This repository contains documentation and tutorials that can help a JavaScript (or any non-Python) developer get skilled up in data analysis using Python, with the help of AI assistance.

+## Mission Statement

+Build content and samples to help non-Python developers navigate data science projects in a self-guided manner such that we:

+ - Cultivate _consistency_ in development environments with **GitHub Codespaces**.
+ - Cultivate _curiosity_ in self-guided learning journeys with **GitHub Copilot** and **Open AI**.
+ - Cultivate _collaboration_ by developing content and code with **Jupyter Notebooks** and **Python**.

+For some projects (e.g., USACO), the goal is to also foster a culture of contribution to open-source efforts for a new generation of devs.

 ## Motivation